 An essential part of our activity is the meal programme: Meals on Wheels, which is providing 50+ hot meals, three days per week for the elderly and vulnerable members of our community.

 DHA is providing with 3 meals per day for all our hostel residents and also providing dinner for the former residents (approx. 80 hot meals per day)

 Within the MOW programme, we offer approximately 150 hot meals per week for elderly and vulnerable members of our community.
 We are also providing lunches for our former clients of approximatively 210 meals and 280 teas per week.

-A number of residents from our hostel have been temporarily relocated to allow for social distancing, and members of our team are keeping in contact and supporting them in every way possible as well as providing them with hot meals.
-Several residents are still able to stay at the hostel while maintaining social distance.
+Currently, the DHA hostel is at full capacity.
+Due to Covid measures, when necessary residents from our hostel are temporarily relocated to allow for social distancing, and members of our team are keeping in contact and supporting them in every way possible as well as providing them with hot meals. all necessary Covid-19 preventing and controlling measures are implemented constantly in DHA and residents residing in the hostel are maintaining social distance.